 User accounts and renewing books online

 Ejournals are journals which can be accessed electronically.
-The University subscribes to a huge number of ejournals, all searchable via LibrarySearch, or the ejournals portal.
+The University subscribes to a huge number of ebooks and ejournals, all searchable via iDiscover, or the e-resources portal.
 Ejournals can be searched for by title and subject.

 To access ejournals, users must authenticate their status as University members.
 In most cases, you won’t need authentication if you’re working on campus; however, if you’re trying to access electronic resources while away from the university (e.g. at home during the vactation), you will need your Raven user ID and password.